DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 ---

 Me and my girlfriend both fond of it.
 We got it recently after the beginning of quarantine and it made the lockdown almost painless 😄.
-Worth to notice that ,she is much better in it than I am, but I won't give it up so easily 😡.
+Worth to notice that she is much better in it than I am, but I won't give it up so easily 😡.
 Here is our statistics from my app [GeekScore](https://geekscore.netlify.com/) which I should definitely write about later!

 ![GeekScore stats](https://i.ibb.co/P6SDCdg/Webp-net-resizeimage-1.jpg)

 ---

-Gameplay reminds me Ciclades or GoT, but drafting technique make it more like a chess.
-It shines the most in duel games, since you know *almost* all your opponent 's cards, and you can make cautious decisions upon it.
+Gameplay reminds me Ciclades or GoT, but drafting technique makes it more like chess.
+It shines the most in duel games, since you know *almost* all your opponent's cards, and you can make cautious decisions upon it.

 But in the game with 3-4 players (or 5 with Seasons extension), it gives you a lot of diplomatic opportunities.
 You need to make allies against the mutual enemy.
-But  you don't have to betray your associate in order to win in distinction from the above-mentioned games. t
+But  you don't have to betray your associate in order to win in distinction from the above-mentioned games.

 There is room for bluffing and play at giveaway in order to win.
-And of course a nice portion of randomness, which make the game  Epic tale cards.
-Each card is a reference to a certain Celtic myth and they painted just wonderful!
+And of course a nice portion of randomness, which make the game — Epic tale cards.
+Each card is a reference to a certain Celtic myth and the artwork is just wonderful!

 ![](https://images-cdn.asmodee.us/filer_public/db/47/db474f85-be6e-4b30-82ef-8f041e0ca0c2/ini01_card_deirdres-beauty.png)